-If your operations require Gas Chart to receive input from a WITS workstation, you will need to be sure of the following in order for the Gas Chart software to collect the WITS data.
+If your operations require Gas Chart to receive input from a WITS workstation, you will need to be sure of the following for the Gas Chart software to collect the WITS data.

-1) Ensure that the Bloodhound and the WITS workstation are physically connected to each other via the RS232 WITS connection interface or the RS422 (Pason compatibility only, please see APPENDIX E) connection interface.
+Ensure that the Bloodhound and the WITS workstation are physically connected to each other via the RS232 WITS connection interface or the RS422 connection interface.
 The Bloodhound's connections are described in detail in the Bloodhound Users Manual.
-The RS232 interface is most commonly requires a Null Modem Serial Cable (DB9 Female to Female) as pictured below:
+The RS232 interface is most commonly requiring a Null Modem Serial Cable (DB9 Female to Female) as pictured below:

-- 2) Setup the WITS Out configuration on the Electronic Drilling Recorder (EDR) for all the data types you need, and be sure to save the configuration. - 3) Launch the Gas Chart software if it is closed, and confirm in the Gas Chart control box that the WITS Connection button shows Green and Connected.
+Setup the WITS Out configuration on the Electronic Drilling Recorder (EDR) for all the data types you need and be sure to save the configuration.

+Launch the Gas Chart software and confirm in the Gas Chart control box that the WITS Connection button shows Green and Connected.
 This button acts as a toggle for the WITS connection depending on its connection state.